Linda R. Crane

 Professor Crane joined the faculty in 1989.
 She served as associate dean for faculty development from 2004-2007.
 She teaches Property Law, Commercial Law, and Federal Securities Regulation.

-Checking Out of the Exception: Why Parties Should Be Able to Negotiate Whether Checks Should Be Payable On Demand, Loyola University-Chicago Law Journal (forthcoming)
+Checking Out of the Exception to 3-104: Why Parties Should Be Able to Negotiate Whether Checks Should Be Payable on Demand, 3 Colum.
+J. Race & L. 73 (2013)

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.